JamborJan/paperwork/README.md

 This project is dormant ([reasons](https://gist.github.com/JamborJan/8e42eff813b6fb0b6fe987afb9241c5e)).

-Feel free to fork it and take over maintenance.
+Issues have been closed as there will be no further progress on them.
+Feel free to fork the repo and take over maintenance.

 # Paperwork Sandstorm package